fdefelici/clove-unit/README.md

 | -v, --version | Show CLove-Unit version|

 ## Test Inclusion/Exclusion
-Inclusion/Exclusion options can be repeated more the once in the commandline.
+Inclusion/Exclusion options are useful to collect a specific subset of Suite/Tests and can be repeated more the once in the commandline.
 > NOTE: If both inclusion and exclusion options are provided, the inclusion pattern always wins over the exclusion one.

 The `SELECT_PATTERN` works as follow: